Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 12. rain - outside rain in mm/m2 : 0.0 to 6.4
 13. area - the burned area of the forest (in ha): 0.00 to 1090.84

-Ok, let's get the data, clean it up, and then build a Linear Regression model.
+Ok, let's get the data, clean it up, and then build a linear regression model.

 #### Get Data
 ```